-Of course, new investors need to be careful not to overleverage and land themselves in negative cash flow.
+Of course, new investors need to be careful not to overleverage themselves with high mortgage payments and negative cash flow.
 But one enormous advantage to rental properties as an investment is the predictability of returns: investors can forecast their average monthly cash flow with a rental income calculator.

-When you know how to accurately calculate a property’s cash flow, you can avoid ever making a bad investment again.
+When you know how to accurately calculate a long-term rental property’s cash flow, you can avoid ever making a bad investment again.

-With the explosion in popularity of Airbnb and similar vacation-rental-by-owner websites, more landlords than ever before have started trying their hand at the hospitality industry.
+With the explosion in popularity of Airbnb and similar vacation-rental-by-owner websites, more landlords have started trying their hand at the hospitality industry.

-Which comes with its own pros and cons.
+Which comes with its own pros and cons, like all real estate investing strategies.
 Landlords in some markets can earn higher profits, but at the cost of dramatically higher labor.
-Units must be cleaned between each guest’s stay, and landlords must provide furniture, decorations, and utilities including electric, gas, water, and internet.
+Units must be cleaned between each guest’s stay, and you or your property manager must maintain constant contact with guests and future guests.
+Landlords must also provide furniture, decorations, and utilities including electric, gas, water, and internet.

 As with long-term rental properties, landlords should run the numbers carefully before committing to furnishing a unit and launching their own micro-hospitality business.
 Pay particular attention to vacancy rates, getting accurate figures for every single month of the year.
-Remember, many vacation rental markets see seasonal shifts in demand and pricing!
+Remember, many vacation rental markets are seasonal.